hashintel/hash/packages/graph/hash_graph/doc/structural-queries.md

 ## Depth

 The depth determines how many edges away from the root vertices the subgraph will be resolved.
+For entities, this will resolve the outgoing links, for link entities, this will resolve the left entity and the right entity.

 Elements in the subgraph are connected via edges.
-For example, ontology elements may have references to other records, a property type may reference other property types or data types.
+For example, ontology elements may have references to other records, a property type may reference other property types or data types or entities may link to other entities.
 The depths provided alongside a filter specify how many steps to explore along a chain of references _of a certain edge kind_.
-Maning, any chain of property type references will be resolved up to the depth given for property types, and _each_ data type referenced in those property types will in turn start a 'new chain' whose exploration depth is limited by the depth given for data types.
+Meaning, any chain of property type references will be resolved up to the depth given for property types, and _each_ data type referenced in those property types will in turn start a 'new chain' whose exploration depth is limited by the depth given for data types.

 A depth of `0` means that no edges are explored for that edge kind.

 ### Example

+- `Entity1` links to `Entity2` via `Link1`
+- `Entity2` links to `Entity3` via `Link2`
 - `EntityType1` references \[`EntityType2`, `PropertyType1`]
 - `EntityType2` references \[`PropertyType2`]
 - `PropertyType1` references \[`DataType2`]